 The key element added to a matrix to provide the required properties of the resulting composite.
 Reinforcements are usually in the form of fibres which can be short, continuous or as some woven or nonwoven textile form.

-A process by which vacuum draws resin into a dry fibre laminate in a one sided rigid mould, the other side being made by a plastic film with a seal between the two.
+A process by which vacuum draws resin into a dry fibre laminate in a one-sided rigid mould, the other side being made by a plastic film with a seal between the two.
 Other names for this process include vacuum infusion, vacuum assisted resin infiltration (VARI) or vacuum assisted resin transfer moulding (VARTM).

 Sometimes used interchangeably with the word polymer.
 Thermoset and thermoplastic resins are used as matrices in FRP composites.

 Resin film infusion uses thermoset resin films to impregnate fibrous plies.